alibaba/GraphScope/docs/flex/interactive/getting_started.md

 @neo4j> MATCH (n) RETURN n LIMIT 10;
 ```

+You could also make use of Interactive SDKs,[Java SDK](./development/java/java_sdk.md) or [Python SDK](./development/python/, to connect to the Interactive service using the python_sdk.md) to submit queries.

 ## Close the connection

 If you want to disconnect to coordinator, just type